raspberrypilearning/tweeting-babbage/worksheet.md

     ![](images/gpio-diagram.png)

 1. Return to the `camera.py` script to test it out.
-First import the GPIO library at the top:
+First import the Button interface from the GPIO Zero library at the top:

     ```python
-    import RPi.GPIO as GPIO
+    from gpiozero import Button
     ```

-1. Then add some lines between the imports and the main code to set up the GPIO pins:
+1. Then add a line to create a `Button` object in your code:

     ```python
-    GPIO.setmode(GPIO.BCM)
-    GPIO.setup(14, GPIO.IN, GPIO.PUD_UP)
+    button = Button(14)
     ```

-    This configures the code to use the Broadcom (`BCM`) pin numbering system (as opposed to `BOARD`). and sets up GPIO pin 14 as an input.

-1. Now just add the button press trigger before taking the picture.
+1. Now just add a `wait_for_press` before taking the picture.
 It should go between `start_preview()` and `capture()` - you can remove the `sleep()` for now:

     ```python
     camera.start_preview()
-    GPIO.wait_for_edge(14, GPIO.FALLING)
+    button.wait_for_press()
     camera.capture(photo_path)
     ```

-    `GPIO.wait_for_edge()` is the trigger; it means "wait for an input on pin 14".
-The code will pause on that line until it receives a button press.
+    The code will pause on that line until the button is pressed.

     ![](images/gpio-camera-setup.jpg)